Impact of time illiquidity in a mixed market without full observation: Introduction

-The plan of the paper is as follows.
 Section 2 describes the market model and formulates the investment/consumption problem.
-In Section 3 we show how, by a suitable dynamic programming principle, the problem can be reduced to a standard continuous time stochastic control problem; then we present some useful properties satisfied by the value functions - the original one and the auxiliary one - and prove an analytical characterization of them by means of viscosity solutions; finally, we provide the characterization of the optimal investment in the illiquid asset.
-In Section 4 we solve completely the problem in the case of power utility and provide an iterative scheme to solve the problem numerically.
-Finally, Section 5 is devoted to the discussion of the numerical results we obtained.
+Section 3 shows how, by a suitable dynamic programming principle, the problem can be reduced to a standard continuous time stochastic control problem; it presents useful properties of the value functions - the original one and the auxiliary one - and characterizes them by means of viscosity solutions; finally, it characterizes the optimal investment in the illiquid asset.
+Section 4 solves the problem in the case of power utility and provides an iterative scheme.
+Finally, Section 5 is devoted to the discussion of the numerical results obtained.